djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

 It has become strategically important for universities to offer better quality learning opportunitites to more people in more ways at a cheaper cost.
 Such attempts must break the Iron Triangle.
 A long acknowledged project management maxim that there exists "iron" constraints between quality, cost, and access.
 Changing one constraint inevitably requires change in the other two.
 Current attempts to break the iron triangle - improving the digital fluency or pedagogical skills of academics; adopting a new LMS or a new curriculum management system; adopting a new pedagogy; developing a new set of course design principles -  tend to focus on the objects involved in learning and teaching.
 An atomist view, rather than a view focused on the relationships between the objects.
 This exploratory case study seeks to answer the question: "What is the role of relationships in breaking the iron triangle?"

+> Learning management system (LMS) migration is one of the most complex and labor-intensive initiatives that a university might undertake.”
+(Cottam, 2021, p.
+66)
+> It is impossible to predict challenges accurately in a one- to two-year migration project, given the diversity of courses, instructional formats, and faculty and student preferences.
+(Cottam, 2021, p.
+66)

 Dawson, Charman & Kilpatrick (2013) mention the challenge of massification and diversification of students.
 Long history of multiple pathways

 For at least 20+ years it has been argued that digital technologies can help maximise the accessibility, quality, and cost effectiveness of learning experiences (Kanuka, 2008).